A woman soaking in hot tub. (Can You Contract an STD from a Hot Tub)

 Recognizing Symptoms and Seeking Treatment

 If you experience any of these symptoms after using a hot tub, it’s essential to seek medical attention promptly.
-Early detection and medicine are important in preventing further complications and the potential spread of the infection.
+Early detection and medicine are critical to preventing further complications and the potential spread of the infection.

 Myths vs. Facts about STDs in Hot Tubs